 For State Senator, State Representatives or county offices in general elections:

-“In the event that the number of votes separating a candidate and the closest opposing candidate in an election for State Senator, State Representative or county office is less than 1,000 votes or 1/2 of 1 percent of all votes cast for the 2 candidates, whichever is less, the Court shall recount the absentee ballots cast in that election at State expense.”
+“If the number of votes separating a candidate and the closest opposing candidate in an election for State Senator, State Representative, or county office is less than 1,000 votes or 1/2 of 1% of all votes cast for the 2 candidates, whichever is less, the Court shall recount the ballots cast in that election at state expense.”
 15 DE Code § 5702(e).

 For primary elections:

-“In the event that the number of votes separating a candidate and the closest opposing candidate in a primary election is less than 1,000 (in the case of a statewide contest) votes or 1/2 of 1 percent (in the case of any contest) of all votes cast for the 2 candidates, whichever is less; the Department shall recount the absentee ballots cast in that election at State expense as part of the canvass of the vote.”
+“If the number of votes separating a candidate and the closest opposing candidate in a primary election is less than 1,000 votes, in the case of a statewide contest, or ½ of 1% of all votes cast for the 2 candidates, in the case of any other contest, whichever is less, the Department shall recount the ballots cast in that election at state expense as part of the canvass of the vote.”
 15 DE Code § 3172(e).

 For municipal elections: